 Time sensitivity is closely related to scarcity – if there is a limited amount of time available people will be more likely to act.
 My favorite example of this is from Glen who actually uses that phrase in the title Time Sensitive: How to Reach 100,000,000 Unique Visitors in Just 6 Months.
 If you don’t feel compelled to click this link you might actually need to see a doctor.
 Another big example from this week is the article Google Search is About to Make a Major Change.

 Sticking to our biological needs, humans really love being part of something exclusive.
 We can see this awful ego in action all over the place with premium memberships; the clubs and groups you join when you buy a Porsche, for example.
-Even just hinting at something exclusive can be very powerful as I was happy to see in my post REVEALED: 19 Things to Know Before You Start a Blog which has been a big post for me.
+Even just hinting at something exclusive can be very powerful.

 - Fear and anxiety